Common Questions About "CAPS," Aging In Place & Universal Design

 There are many different businesses and professionals who take the CAPS program - and for a variety of reasons.
 Some want to branch off in a new direction, some want to open a new company or rebrand their current one, some want to enhance their skill set, some want to be ready for what they see as an emerging market, and some take it for personal reasons to be able to use the concepts for their own life situation.
 While not a requirement or prerequisite, the vast majority of professionals who have taken the CAPS with Steve Hoffacker have had a personal connection to a progressive or traumatic condition that affected someone in their immediate family.

-Examples of people who have completed the CAPS designation with Steve Hoffacker include general contractors, remodelers, handymen, trade contractors (plumbers, electricians, carpenters, low votage electricians, cabinet and countertop fabricators, and flooring contractors, for instance), custom builders, occupational therapists, physical therapists, architects, interior designers, kitchen and bath designers, durable medical equipement providers, housing component manufacturers or installers (energy systems, HVAC, plumbing, glass, or siding, for instance), home health agencies, nursing services, senior housing and property management companies, university faculty (particularly occupational therapists), non-profit and govement organizations, county extension agents, financial planners and lenders, and essentially anyone else who can see themselves as a provider of services to help people live well in their homes.
+Examples of people who have completed the CAPS designation with Steve Hoffacker include general contractors, remodelers, handymen, trade contractors (plumbers, electricians, carpenters, low voltage electricians, cabinet and countertop fabricators, and flooring contractors, for instance), custom builders, occupational therapists, physical therapists, architects, interior designers, kitchen and bath designers, durable medical equipment providers, housing component manufacturers or installers (energy systems, HVAC, plumbing, glass, or siding, for instance), home health agencies, nursing services, senior housing and property management companies, university faculty (particularly occupational therapists), non-profit and government organizations, real estate sales professionals, home stagers, home inspectors, county extension agents, financial planners and lenders, and essentially anyone else who can see themselves as a provider of services to help people live well in their homes.

 Are there other benefits from taking the "CAPS" with Steve Hoffacker?